 7 Easy Ways To Save Money This Summer

 Thinking of going to Boracay this summer?
-You might reconsider when you realize that a round-trip ticket to Caticlan airport costs P18,579 on Philippine Airlines, or P13,292 on Cebu Pacific.
-That’s not including the P2,300 a night you’d pay at a bargain hotel there, or any of the other expenses like food and drinks (drinks especially!), at around the time of Laboracay.
+You might reconsider when you check the price of a round-trip ticket!
+That’s not including the room and board you’d pay even to stay at a bargain hotel there, or any of the other expenses like food and drinks (drinks especially!).

-Instead, make your summer vacation money go further by choosing less touristy beaches like Anawangin Cove or Nagsasa Cove in Zambales, which are only a P250 bus ride away.
-Or check out the beaches in San Jose, Occidental Mindoro, for less than P7,000 round-trip.
+Instead, make your summer vacation money go further by choosing less touristy beaches like Anawangin Cove or Nagsasa Cove in Zambales.
+Or check out the beaches in San Jose, Occidental Mindoro, which are less well known to foreign tourists.

 Generally speaking, avoiding tourist spots will save you a lot of money and hassle, and lets you explore more of the Philippines.
 Plus, think of all the great Instagram beach posts you can make for less than half the price of Boracay.